- As low as $633/Night

 - Approximately 2100 square feet

 Welcome to Roomy Beach Home, Walk to Shore Drive! by myBeach Vacation Units!
 Just a short walk to the beach, this cavernous home offers the ideal hideaway with flexible main bedroom options upstairs or downstairs.
 Savor low-maintenance living with LVP floor and solid surface showers.
 The private irrigation system keeps the outdoor space lush and inviting.
-Located in the relaxing Shore Drive area, you’ll be close to shopping, dining, and more—ideal for your next beach vacation!
+Located in the peaceful Shore Drive area, you’ll be close to shopping, dining, and more—ideal for your next beach vacation!

 About the Area